AlexKhymenko/ngx-permissions/README.md

 ## Documentation and examples

 To see better structured documentation go to [wiki](https://github.com/AlexKhymenko/ngx-permissions/wiki).
-In one month the whole functionality will be available only on wiki page.
+In one month the detailed functionality description will be available only on wiki page.

 ## Table of contents